-It’s not that I think about it to the exclusion of other things.
+It’s not that I think about my system to the exclusion of other things.
 But when I’m home, the fact that I’m aware of it needing something plagues me.
-Wondering if it would have similarly needled me for the aforementioned twenty years is pointless --- but I don’t think so.
-For the last month, I’ve had a BHK preamp (I put in a pair of 7dj8 tubes a couple days ago), which went a long way to resolving what bothered me about what I was hearing.
-I feel like it’s back where it was with the EAR G88 preamp, more-or-less.
-(As I’ve written, if I had to point to one thing, it turns out, surprisingly, to have been the low-end).
-OK, so… what?
+Wondering if it would have similarly needled me for the aforementioned twenty years is pointless – but I don’t think so.
+For the last month, I’ve had a BHK Signature preamp in the system (I put in a pair of 7dj8 tubes a couple days ago), which went a long way to resolving what bothered me about what I was hearing.
+I feel like the quality of the system is back where it was when I had the EAR G88 preamp in it, more or less.
+(As I’ve written, if I had to point to one thing, it turns out, surprisingly, to have been the low end).
+OK, so…what?
 What is this obsession about?
 Maybe my daughter is more right than I’ll admit.

 It’s a mystery to me why she doesn’t care.
-Ten years ago we were at Brooks Berdan’s shop, I made some crack about her not wanting anything of mine, and she said the only thing she wanted was my Moog synth (how things change).
-She listens on her computer, or to ear buds, and would be perfectly happy to hear the teevee coming out its completely inadequate speakers if that moved my system out of our living room.
+Ten years ago when we were at Brooks Berdan’s shop, I made some crack about her not wanting anything of mine, and she said the only thing she wanted was my Moog synth (how things change).
+She listens to music on her computer, or via ear buds, and would be perfectly happy to hear the teevee coming out of its completely inadequate speakers if that moved my system out of our living room.

-So now it’s the amps: BEL 1001s.
+So now it’s the amps that are the concern: the Brown Electronic Labs BEL 1001s.
 There is nothing wrong with the amps.
 In fact, they’re extraordinary.
 They were when I got them, 26 years ago, enough to convince me to give up VTL 500s.
-Since then, they’ve been through everything but the last bit of upgrade (one of the benefits of being a writer for TAS, which made a point, from ’92 on, of championing Richard Brown’s work before he died).
+Since then, they’ve been through everything but the last bit of upgrade (one of the benefits of being a writer for The Absolute Sound, which made a point, from 1992 on, of championing Richard Brown’s work with BEL before he died).
 I put on a spacious, beautifully-imaged recording and it’s all there, well beyond the edges of the speakers, everything in proper proportion when the playback level is correctly set.

-So I think it’s the story I tell myself, about my system all being made by my friends, or the story we tell ourselves: a need to chase the current state-of-the-art.
-I think I won’t really be happy until I replace them.
+So I think it’s the story I tell myself, about having a system that’s all made by my friends, or the story we tell ourselves: a need to chase the current state-of-the-art.
+I think I won’t really be happy until I replace the amps.
 But…

 Maybe it’s just some damned obsessive acquisitiveness.